Fathimasahalak/resume-screener/README.md

 AI-Powered Resume Screener Aurify

-Resume Screener AI is a web application that allows users to upload resumes and job descriptions to automatically evaluate candidate-job compatibility using AI.
+Resume Screener AI is a web application that allows users to upload resumes to automatically evaluate candidate-job compatibility using AI.
 It uses Flask for backend processing, Cloudinary for file storage, and Relay for AI-powered analysis

 Team Details